Diving in the Derawan Islands: Best Dive Sites + Eco-Friendly Resorts

 Pulau Kakaban

-Best place for shark diving in Derawan Islands
+Best place for shark diving in the Derawan Islands

 Kakaban is particularly renowned for its brackish lake filled with stingless jellyfish, which can be reached via a short hike through the jungle.